 Then buy every single old school reissue that Adidas ever put out.

 The thing about Adidas is their sneakers have a classic, timeless quality, that never seems to go out of style.

 Plus, every time I wear my only pair of regular shoes, brogues, I feel like one of the Mr Men.

 So, on a recent visit to the Adidas website, I was heartened to see a classic marketing tactic, that like their footwear, has stood the test of time.

-You see, I ended up doing something I rarely do – subscribe to the mailing list.
+And I ended up doing something I rarely do – subscribing to the mailing list.